-This was a one off carousel produced for the Scottish Police Authority wishing to enhance training working towards NCTAS accreditation.
+This carousel was produced for the Scottish Police Authority wishing to enhance training working towards NCTAS accreditation.

 NCTAS is being developed for use with detection Dog organisations in both public and eventually private sectors in the UK.